ckopec-dev/ELearning/Courses.md

 - Manipulating Time Series Data in Python
 - Marketing Analytics for Business
 - Marketing Analytics in Google Sheets
 - Marketing Analytics in Tableau
 - MLOps Concepts
 - MLOps Deployment and Life Cycling
 - MLOps for Business
 - Model Validation in Python
+- Modeling with Data in the Tidyverse
 - Monetizing Artificial Intelligence
 - NoSQL Concepts
 - Object-Oriented Programming in Python